-2019 is the year we must all accept it: the VPN is dead.
+2019 is the year we must all accept it: it's time for a VPN replacement.
 Jason Garbis explains why a Software-Defined Perimeter is the Zero-Trust cybersecurity solution every enterprise needs.

 Perimeter-based security has no place in today’s enterprise.
 We’re a modern workforce, working anywhere and everywhere, and the days of a fixed and easily identifiable perimeter are long gone.
-So why are we still pretending that VPN technology can be effective at securing today’s enterprise?
+So why are we still pretending that VPN security is effective?

 The VPN was created in 1996 when Microsoft first developed the peer-to-peer tunneling protocol.
 It was invented in a time when Blackberry was just launching two-way pagers and when the term “cloud computing” was first.
 To use VPN technology to secure how we work today simply defies progress.

 Today’s network landscape is one of incredible complexity with distributed applications, people, and data.
 Companies have taken the standard method of protection, the trusted private network, and applied hundreds or thousands of VPN and firewall rules with complex topologies to manage the chaos.
 Our expanding cloud and mobile ecosystems have made the perimeter both porous and irrelevant.
 In the meantime, our networks are infested with unsanctioned, insecure devices.
 To complicate matters, in an increasingly distributed work environment, cyber threats are just as likely to come from inside the organization as they are from the outside.

 Using VPNs in an era of perimeterless IT is a problem because they don’t provide security.
 There are several reasons why:

 - VPNs authenticate to everything.
 Once authorized, users typically have complete access to the authenticated network.

 - VPNs are too simplistic.
 In a world where the physical perimeter is no longer relevant, they are unable to keep up.